Documentation Index

 |---|

 | Call ID | Unique identifier for the call.
 Click to open the call detail drawer.
-A flag icon appears when no agent audio is detected. |
+A flag icon appears when no agent audio is detected in the recording. |

 | Agent | The voice agent that handled the call. |